Nickeroro/NASAGRAM/README.md

 ### Introduction :

-My friend and I (Tony CALVEZ & Nicolas TALEC-BERNARD) are studying embed systems as french engineers at the ENSTA-Bretagne.
+My friend and I (Tony CALVEZ & Nicolas TB) are studying embed systems as french engineers at the ENSTA-Bretagne.

 (Fun fact: our promotion sponsor is Jean-Loup Chrétien !)